cockpit-project/cockpit/doc/protocol.md

         "command": "ping",
     }

-Any protocol participant can send this message, but it is not responded to or forwarded.
+Any protocol participant can send this message, but it is not responded to.

 Command: authorize
 ------------------